MicrosoftDocs/azure-docs/articles/sentinel/migration-qradar-automation.md

 ms.date: 05/03/2022
 ---

-# Migrate QRadar SOAR automation to Microsoft Sentinel
+# Migrate IBM Security QRadar SOAR automation to Microsoft Sentinel

 Microsoft Sentinel provides Security Orchestration, Automation, and Response (SOAR) capabilities with [automation rules](automate-incident-handling-with-automation-rules.md) to automate incident handling and response, and [playbooks](tutorial-respond-threats-playbook.md) to run predetermined sequences of actions to response and remediate threats.
-This article discusses how to identify SOAR use cases, and how to migrate your QRadar SOAR automation to Microsoft Sentinel.
+This article discusses how to identify SOAR use cases, and how to migrate your IBM Security QRadar SOAR automation to Microsoft Sentinel.

 Automation rules simplify complex workflows for your incident orchestration processes, and allow you to centrally manage your incident handling automation.